 For MacOS devices — including MacBooks, iMac and Mac mini — select the Apple Menu on the top left of your screen and choose System Preferences > Displays > Night Shift.
 Create a custom schedule or set it to automatic.

 To use this filter on your Samsung smartphone, swipe down on your screen to reveal the Quick Panel.
 Press the Blue Light Filter option to enable the setting and tap on the word Blue Light Filter to manually adjust the opacity.
 You can also use the Settings option by swiping down from the top of your screen with two fingers to toggle Blue Light Filter on or off and adjust the settings.

 10. Blue Light Filter from the Google Play store

 If you have an Android smartphone or tablet, try the Blue Light Filter app that adjusts your screen to reduce the emission of blue light.
 It also adjusts filter intensity, saves power, comes with a built-in dimmer and allows you to use an auto timer so your phone can start dimming just in time for your nightly wind down.
-Download the app here.By clicking our links, you’re supporting our research.
-As an Amazon Associate, we earn a small commission from qualifying purchases.
-Recommendations are not part of any business incentives.
+Download the app here.We may receive a commission when you buy through our links, but our reporting and recommendations are always independent and objective.